-This brand-new play space puts the emphasis on play over food, but it does possess a full cafe dishing up standard kid fare like pizza and ice cream, as well as lighter lunch options and smoothies.
-Kids will love the ball pit, indoor playground, and more, and parents will love the ease of combining lunch with playtime.
+This Bay Ridge play space emphasizes playtime over mealtime, but it does offer cafe seating with a temporarily pared-down menu of beverages, cookies, and ice cream.
+Kids love the ball pit, indoor playground, and more.
+Meanwhile, parents love the ease of combining snacks with playtime.

 Yummy breakfasts are a major draw at Good Day Play Cafe.

-This sweet play cafe in Queens is modeled after Korean play spaces.
-It offers plenty of bespoke wooden and other all-natural playthings, including a mini climbing wall, playground, and a Hinoki cypress wood cube pit.
-The cafe portion takes up half the space and serves up coffee, soups, sandwiches, tea, and smoothies.
-There's even FREE Wi-Fi.
-Please note that it is closed on Sundays, and often for certain hours on Saturdays for private parties.
+This sweet play cafe is modeled after Korean play spaces, offering plenty of bespoke wooden and all-natural playthings, including a mini climbing wall, playground, and a Hinoki cypress wood cube pit.
+The cafe serves kid faves like sandwiches and dino nuggets, plus coffee, tea, and smoothies.
+There's even free Wi-Fi.
+Please note: The play cafe is often closed Saturdays for private parties.

 RELATED: The Top Indoor Play Spaces Across New York City Open Now